Bruce Beck: Personal life

 Bruce and his wife, Janet, currently reside in Westchester County, New York.
-The Becks have two sons, Jonathan and Michael, two daughters-in-law, Jordana and Calie and four grandchildren.
+He has two sons.

 Each Thanksgiving, Beck and his family serve those in need at the St. John's Bread and Life Program, the largest soup kitchen in Brooklyn.
 In 2015, the Becks received the Johnny's Angel Award for their work in the St. John's community.